The medical field has been booming industry for years now and it’s expected to continue to grow at a record pace.

 A Home-Care Nurse provides assistance to patients who prefer to receive medical care at home such as dialysis.
 They also administer medication and make necessary assessments for continued patient care.

 A Case-Manager will be have a patient list and will be responsible for knowing their medical history, medication, diagnosis and prognosis, as well as tend to non-life threatening situations.

-Work-from-Home Opportunities For Nurses
+Work-from-Home Opportunities In The Medical Field For Nurses

 Here are some sites to check out to find work-from-home opportunities.
 Good luck!

 Molina Healthcare (use telephonic in keyword)